sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ## Functional Requirements

 1. Create BFD session for each static route nexthop based on static route configuration <br>
-2. Delete BFD session if the nexthop is not needed (triggered by removing static route from configration)<br>
+2. Delete BFD session if the nexthop is not needed (triggered by removing static route from configuration)<br>
 3. Install, update, removing static route (i.e., update nexthop, remove static route if no nexthop) based on BFD session state change.<br>
 4. When the application (static route BFD) restarts, recover static routes and BFD session states from redis database (config_db, appl_db and state_db) without impacting any existing installed static routes and BFD sessions. <br  />